KOTYA8/PiFMX/README.md

 ### Clock calibration (only if experiencing difficulties)

 The RDS standards states that the error for the 57 kHz subcarrier must be less than ± 6 Hz, i.e. less than 105 ppm (parts per million).
 The Raspberry Pi's oscillator error may be above this figure.
-That is where the `-ppm` parameter comes into play: you specify your Pi's error and Pi-FM-RDS adjusts the clock dividers accordingly.
+That is where the `-ppm` parameter comes into play: you specify your Pi's error and PiFMX adjusts the clock dividers accordingly.

 In practice, I found that Pi-FM-RDS works okay even without using the `-ppm` parameter.
 I suppose the receivers are more tolerant than stated in the RDS spec.